teamleadercrm/api/GUIDELINES.md

 #### When to use `null` in properties

-1. When you want to update a property and unassign its value.
+1. In update endpoints, you can use `null` to unassign the value of a certain property.
 2. If the property is optional and you are creating it you might want to use `null` to avoid the `if`s burden.

 #### When not to use `null` in properties